Decoding the Red Centre Seasons

 The region receives low average rainfall, contributing to its dry landscape, but it's a sight to behold when the rain does fall in the Outback.
 Only 1% of visitors who visit Uluru get the chance to see the iconic monolith’s colours turn a deep red as rainfall cascades over the rock.
 There’s nothing else like it in the world.

-What are the five seasons of the Red Centre?
+What are the Five Seasons of the Red Centre?

 Anangu recognise five different seasons in the Red Centre.
 The warmer months bring extreme heat and rainstorms to the park, with temperatures often soaring well above 35 degrees Celsius.
 The middle of the year sees clouds, mist and morning frosts in the desert.